 Additionally, we have had great women in our community willing to take on the responsibility of lab science.
 It has been wonderful!

-Not only d0 I have more time to devote to other subjects, but my sons get experience dealing with other personalities, meeting deadlines, and reaching the expectations of someone else besides Mom.
+Not only d0 I have more time to devote to subjects where my strengths lie, but my sons get experience dealing with other personalities, meeting deadlines, and reaching the expectations of someone else besides Mom.

 3. Take standardized tests regularly.